Lawyers Representing Women Nationwide Harmed By Transvaginal Mesh

 The FDA issued safety alerts about transvaginal mesh in 2008.
 In a 2011 update, the FDA stated that it is “not clear that transvaginal POP repair with mesh is any more effective than traditional (transvaginal surgery without mesh) … and may expose patients to greater risk.”

 In 2016, the FDA reclassified surgical mesh for the transvaginal repair of pelvic organ prolapse (POP) from a moderate-risk device (class II) to a high-risk device (class III).
 It also gave manufacturers of mesh that is currently on the market 30 months to submit proof from clinical trials that their products are safe and effective.

 Manufacturers Of Transvaginal Mesh

 Dozens of companies make or made transvaginal mesh.
 Some have since withdrawn their products from the market.
 Among the largest manufacturers are C.R.
 Bard, Boston Scientific Corporation, American Medical Systems and Ethicon, Inc., a subsidiary of Johnson & Johnson.

 Some of these companies have begun to settle some of the thousands of lawsuits against them.
 There is still time, however, to take legal action for the damages you have suffered.
 To learn more, please contact our law firm online.
+You can also call us at 877-653-9655.
 From our office in Birmingham, we represent clients in personal injury cases nationwide.
 We handle cases involving transvaginal mesh and other defective products nationwide.